 When the woman saw that the tree was good for food, and that it was a delight to the eyes, and that the tree was desirable to make one wise, she took from its fruit and ate; and she gave also to her husband with her, and he ate.Genesis 3:6(NASB)

 It was only after she had sinned that Eve realised the enormity of Satan's deception and the depth to which she had fallen.
 It was only after she had eaten of the tree of knowledge that she found herself spiritually separated from God and dead in trespasses and sin.
-Her beautiful relationship with the Lord has been severed and she discovered a shocking reality - she had knowledge of evil, without the ability to avoid it and a knowledge of good without the ability to do it.
+Her beautiful relationship with the Lord had been severed, and she discovered a shocking reality - she had the knowledge of evil without the ability to avoid it and the knowledge of good without the ability to do it.

 Temptation is not sinful, but yielding to temptation is a sin.
 Looking at the tree and even touching it was not a sin, but disobeying God's command not to eat was the sin.
 Her first, foolish step on the slippery slope to sin was lingering near the forbidden fruit where she could easily be tempted.
 Her next, fatal step was unbelief.
 She listened to the lie of the serpent instead of holding fast to God's immutable Word.
 Her final mistake was allowing the lust of the flesh, the lust of the eye, and pride to influence her to sin.

 Eve took the fruit and ate of it, and she gave it to her husband, who was with her... "and Adam ate."
 Adam was with his wife.
 He did not seem to warn her or try to prevent her from sinning, but was equally guilty of sin.
 Indeed, as God's appointed federal head of the human race, the responsibility of the fall is always assigned to Adam rather than to Eve.